sublime-music/sublime-music/CONTRIBUTING.md

 # Contributing

 Contributions are welcome!
-You can engane with the project in many ways:
+You can engage with the project in many ways:

 * GitLab: [create an issue][glissues] or [submit a MR][glmr] on [GitLab][gl].
 * Matrix: join our [Matrix chat][matrix].